Ian Dury: The Blockheads

-Spasticus Autisticus
+The Blockheads have continued after Dury's death, and continue to play live gigs as of 2023.

+Other solo work

+Dury continued to record other work without the Blockheads, including Lord Upminster (1981); Apples (1989) and The Bus Driver's Prayer & Other Stories (1992).
+He also released a single album with the Music Students, 4,000 Weeks' Holiday (1984).

-Dury's 1981 song "Spasticus Autisticus" – written to show his disdain for that year's International Year of Disabled Persons, which he saw as patronising and counter-productive – was banned by the BBC from being broadcast by the BBC before 6 p.m.
+His 1981 song "Spasticus Autisticus" – written to show his disdain for that year's International Year of Disabled Persons, which he saw as patronising and counter-productive – was banned by the BBC from being broadcast by the BBC before 6 pm.
 The lyrics were uncompromising: